OmegaPointZero/nodechan/README.md

 + Country Flags based on IP Address location
 + Run tests of posts of various lengths render properly
 + Clicking on a post number on board.ejs should take user to the thread.ejs view of that thread
++ Add documentation describing possible responses from the API for trying to:
+    + Access invalid endpoints/invalid parameters via GET (ie, letters in place of numbers for board page numbers)
+    + POST data to API endpoints with invalid parameters

 ### Back-End server-side:
 + Wordfilters